 - 2 cloves minced garlic

-- Preheat oven to 350 degrees F. Lightly grease a 9x9 baking dish.
+- Preheat oven to 350 degrees F. Lightly grease a 9x9 or 2-quart baking dish.

-- Use a mandolin or food processor to thinly slice your potatoes.
-Pour all of the slices into a large mixing bowl.
+- Use a mandoline, sharp knife, or food processor to thinly slice your potatoes.
+Transfer all of the slices into a large mixing bowl.

 - Pour heavy cream over the potatoes and sprinkle with parmesan cheese.
 Add in garlic, salt, nutmeg, and pepper.
 Toss together until cheese and seasonings are evenly dispersed.

 - Spread out into the prepared baking dish.
 Sprinkle cheddar cheese on top.